vdolce/gen-vuex/README.md

     ├── login.Vue
     ├── homepage.Vue
 ```
-This structure is used for a medium dimension Vue project: here an example.
+This structure could be used for a medium dimension Vue project.

 ## Getting started